Avatar

 Research Experience

-Abstract—A framework designed to detect APT attack patterns leveraging the power of self-attention in transformers.
+A framework designed to detect APT attack patterns leveraging the power of self-attention in transformers.
 We incorporate customized embedding layers to effectively capture the context of event sequences derived from provenance graphs.
 While acknowledging the computational overhead associated with training transformer networks, our framework surpasses existing LSTM and Language models regarding APT detection performance.
 We integrated the model parameters and training procedure from the RoBERTa model and conducted extensive experiments on well-known APT datasets (DARPA OpTC and DARPA TC E3).
-Our framework achieved superior F1 scores of 98\% and 95\% on the two datasets respectively, surpassing the F1 scores of 96\% and 94\% obtained by LSTM models.
+Our framework achieved superior F1 scores of 98% and 95% on the two datasets respectively, surpassing the F1 scores of 96% and 94% obtained by LSTM models.
 Our findings suggest that LogShield's performance benefits from larger datasets and demonstrates its potential for generalization across diverse domains.

 Coursework